geode-sdk/docs/mods/guidelines.md

  * The mod **may not grant an unfair advantage** in gameplay or anything else to people through the use of AI
  * The mod **may not compromise the integrity of user-created content**.
 In essence, this means that **no mod is allowed to use AI for placing, modifying, or deleting objects**, though it is not limited to just those.
  * The AI model is only, and as provably as one can reasonably expect, **trained on consentually and transparently obtained data**.
 Any mod found to be breaking this rule would be found to be in violation of the "collecting user data without consent" hard-ban rule, and subsequently result in the developer being immediately and permanently banned from the index
- * The mod **must visibly and unambiguously communicate to the user its use of AI** prior to them clicking on it.
+ * The mod **must visibly and unambiguously communicate to the user its use of AI** prior to them viewing more information about the mod (either through Geode's in-game UI or the Geode website).
 This can be as simple as adding "AI" or "GPT" to the name of the mod.

 In addition, all mods utilizing AI **must be manually verified** on the index and **approved unilaterally by Geode lead developers**, regardless of whether the developer is verified on the index or not.